There’s nothing worse than spending your money. And then realizing your drive is not compatible with your Mac.

 6. Set Scheme As GUID Partition Map.

 Pick GUID Partition Map for the scheme.

-This is important too.
 Your Mac needs the GUID Partition Map scheme.
 Or you’ll have all sorts of odd problems using your drive later on your Mac.

 The red arrows in the picture show you where you can find the format and scheme list of options.